luisrjaeger/app-release-manager/README.md

 Options:
- -file VAL          : The apk or aab file to publish -key VAL           : JSON key file of authorized service account -name VAL          : (optional) AndroidPublisher name on Play Store (defaults to
-                      name in apk)
- -notes VAL         : (optional) Release notes -notesFile VAL     : (optional) Release notes from file -track VAL         : Release track to use.
+ -file VAL          : The apk or aab file to publish -key VAL           : JSON key file of authorized service account -name VAL          : (optional) AndroidPublisher name on Play Store (defaults to name in apk) -versionName VAL   : (optional) Version name displayed on Google Play Console (not used in apk) -notes VAL         : (optional) Release notes -notesFile VAL     : (optional) Release notes from file -track VAL         : Release track to use.
 Eg. internal, alpha, beta or production